elmtree-askmo/cloudcannon-app/content/learn/others/what-are-neurohormones-and-how-do-they-influence-animal-behavior.md

 url: /learn/others/questions/what-are-neurohormones-and-how-do-they-influence-animal-behavior
 score: -1.0
 related_article1:
-    id: 167680
+    id: 167664
+    title: >-
-    title: What is the role of glucocorticoids in stress management, and what are their behavioral implications?
+        What is the significance of studying animal behavior in the context of ecology and conservation?
     subject: Others
-    url: /learn/others/questions/what-is-the-role-of-glucocorticoids-in-stress-management-and-what-are-their-behavioral-implications
+    url: /learn/others/questions/what-is-the-significance-of-studying-animal-behavior-in-the-context-of-ecology-and-conservation
 related_article2:
-    id: 167681
+    id: 167673
-    title: How does vasopressin influence parental behaviors, particularly in voles?
+    title: >-
+        Provide an example of adaptation in animal behavior and its role in evolution.
     subject: Others
-    url: /learn/others/questions/how-does-vasopressin-influence-parental-behaviors-particularly-in-voles
+    url: /learn/others/questions/provide-an-example-of-adaptation-in-animal-behavior-and-its-role-in-evolution
 related_article3:
-    id: 167682
+    id: 167670
-    title: What is the significance of receptor abundance in the evolution of animal behavior?
+    title: >-
+        How is fitness measured, and why is it important in the context of natural selection?
     subject: Others
-    url: /learn/others/questions/what-is-the-significance-of-receptor-abundance-in-the-evolution-of-animal-behavior
+    url: /learn/others/questions/how-is-fitness-measured-and-why-is-it-important-in-the-context-of-natural-selection
 related_article4:
-    id: 167668
+    id: 167675
+    title: >-
-    title: What are the different types of learning, and how do they contribute to an animal's survival?
+        What is the difference between homology and homoplasy, and how are they used in evolutionary analysis?
     subject: Others
-    url: /learn/others/questions/what-are-the-different-types-of-learning-and-how-do-they-contribute-to-an-animals-survival
+    url: /learn/others/questions/what-is-the-difference-between-homology-and-homoplasy-and-how-are-they-used-in-evolutionary-analysis
 related_article5:
-    id: 167665
+    id: 167664
-    title: How do Tinbergen’s ultimate questions differ from proximate questions in the study of animal behavior?
+    title: >-
+        What is the significance of studying animal behavior in the context of ecology and conservation?
     subject: Others
-    url: /learn/others/questions/how-do-tinbergens-ultimate-questions-differ-from-proximate-questions-in-the-study-of-animal-behavior
+    url: /learn/others/questions/what-is-the-significance-of-studying-animal-behavior-in-the-context-of-ecology-and-conservation
 ---

 &nbsp;